 This Market Spotlight report covers the Acne market, comprising key marketed and pipeline drugs, recent events and analyst opinion, clinical trials, upcoming and regulatory events, probability of success, patent information, a 10-year disease prevalence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

 - Datamonitor Healthcare estimates that in 2017, there were approximately 624 million prevalent cases of acne worldwide, and forecasts that number to increase to 683 million prevalent cases by 2026. • Approved drugs in the acne space focus on a wide variety of targets.
 These drugs are administered via the oral and topical routes

 - Therapies in development for acne focus on a wide variety of targets.
 The majority of the pipeline drugs are administered via the topical route, with the remainder being oral, subcutaneous, intranasal, or intravenous formulations.

-- There have been 21 licensing and asset acquisition deals involving acne drugs during 2014–19.
+- There have been 14 licensing and asset acquisition deals involving acne drugs during 2015–20.
 The largest deal was the $650m agreement in 2018 between Almirall and Allergan for the acquisition of a portfolio of five products from Allergan’s Medical Dermatology unit in the US, which comprises mature and growth brands Aczone (dapsone), Tazorac (tazarotene), Azelex (azelaic acid), Cordran Tape (fludroxycortide), and Seysara (sarecycline).

 - The distribution of clinical trials across Phase I–IV indicates that the majority of trials for acne have been in the late phases of development, with 51.5% of trials in Phase III–IV, and 48.5% in Phase I–II.

 - The US has a substantial lead in the number of acne clinical trials globally.
-Germany leads the major EU markets, while Japan has the top spot in Asia.
+Germany leads the major European markets, while Japan has the top spot in Asia.

 - Clinical trial activity in the acne space is dominated by completed trials.
 GlaxoSmithKline has the highest number of completed clinical trials for acne, with 35 trials.